voschezang/coding-handbook/communication-principles.md

 - **Interpret**.
 Feel the consequences.
 What's the result if this this hypothesis would be true?
 - **Clarify**.
 Ask questions.
 - **Evaluate** whether the message is useful.

+#### Receiving Complaints

+Note that a "mistake" can be defined as an event and an emotion.

+1. Calm down: **come inside**
+    1. Give the other the opportunity to complain or to let out rage.
+Let all complaints blow past you.
+    2. Be on the same level down before discussing content

+2. Acknowledgement: **sit down**
+    1. Acknowledge the complaint, apologize, take responsibility.

+3. **Focus**.
+Specification and reduction: choose a beverage
+    1. Make the complaint concrete.
+Ask questions.
+Go from global/generic to local/specific.

+4. **Align**. commit, make a promise
+    1. Make commitment to find a solution.
+Note that this could merely alleviate the problem.

+5. **Plan**.
+Discuss solutions: look outside
+6. Ask/offer future collaboration.
+7. Compliment: **farewell gift**